The Mercy of Gods: Reception

 The Mercy of Gods received largely positive reviews from critics.
 Publishers Weekly called it a "masterful" series launch, praising the authors for creating "a dazzling new world" and describing it as "space opera at its best."
 They particularly commended the balance between "world-shaking events" and "nuanced and moving portraits of the people caught up in them."
 Andrea Dyba, writing for Library Journal, described the novel as an "impressive space opera" and an "intelligent and innovative sci-fi epic with infinite scope" and "nail-biting suspense", praising the novel's portrayal of alien species as "distinctive" and "downright chilling".
 Dyba noted that the book's strength lies in its ability to balance large-scale events with "small moments of human vulnerability and courage."

 Zach Kram of The Ringer observed that "The Mercy of Gods" employs a "narrower narrative lens" compared to Corey's previous series The Expanse.
 Kram noted that while the novel "suffers from the lack of political maneuvering," its world-building "makes its universe feel unknowably gigantic."
 Kirkus Reviews called the novel "mind-blowing" and praised it as "the beginning of what could be Corey's most epic—and entertaining—series yet," highlighting the novel's "exceptional" character development, "breakneck" pacing and "sheer scope of the narrative", and "extraordinary" worldbuilding.
 Katie Fraser of The Bookseller called the novel "not only a triumphant introduction to a new galactic world that will appeal to Corey and The Expanse fans alike, but a timely depiction of human resilience in the darkest of times".
 AudioFile magazine awarded The Mercy of Gods with Earphones and named it among the 2024 best audiobooks.

 The Captive's War

 Book trilogy

 The Mercy of Gods starts The Captive's War series, which was first announced in 2018.
 The series is planned to consist of three novels and two novellas.
-The publication of The Faith of Beasts, the second book, is scheduled for April 2026.

 Preceded by the publication of the first chapter on the Polygon website in May 2024, The Mercy of Gods was released on 6 August by Orbit Books in hardcover and electronic format.
 An audiobook version narrated by Jefferson Mays was published by Recorded Books.

 On October 1, 2024, a novella, Livesuit, was released in digital format.
 Its protagonist, Kirin, serves in an elite infantry unit that uses cutting-edge "livesuit" technology and is considered to be humanity's only hope for victory in a long war against a powerful intergalactic adversary.

+A second novel in the series The Faith of Beasts was released on April 14, 2026.